SNOmad1/Cardinal-Project/README.md

 The best way to contribute code is to write a [plugin](https://cardinalapps.xyz/plugins).
 The plugin system is still in development.

 All feedback is welcome.

+## Licenses

+All of the [first party libraries](#first-party-libraries) that were created for Cardinal are licensed under the [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/).
+The rest of the Cardinal project is distributed as freeware.